Discover what topsoil is and what and how to make the most of this organic material.

 Topsoil can be obtained in three grades: General purpose, economy, and premium.
 The above mentioned classifications are greatly focused on the finesse of the soil and the quality it offers in terms of allowing flowers and plants to grow.

-This grade of topsoil, which is also known as “As Dug,” is the least grade of topsoil and is unscreened, so it is very likely to contain several foreign materials.
-Economy grade topsoil is always very cheap which is why it’s ideal for you for filling vast areas, and quantity is more significant than quality
+This grade of topsoil, which is also known as “As Dug,” is the least grade of topsoil and is unscreened.
+This material will contain foreign organic materials.
+Economy grade topsoil or fill dirt is is less expensive.
+It’s ideal to fill large depressions on your property.

 What is Screened Topsoil?

 Unscreened topsoil doesn’t go through any screening process.
-This type of topsoil is always uneven and coarse; because of this, it is quite cheaper to acquire than the screened topsoil.
+This type of topsoil is always uneven and coarse and can contain root matter, stones, branches, leaves and other materials.

 Use of Topsoil In Repairing Lawn Damage